Zhong-Lab-UCSD/HiFislides/README.md

 1. `L1R1_dedup.fasta`: fasta file with deduplicated read sequences (obtained from STDOUT).
 2. `L1R1_dup.txt`: txt file listing all the read identifiers that shared the same read sequence.
 Note that when N reads shared the same sequence, only 1 of the N read identifiers would be randomly chosen and printed to `L1R1_dedup.fasta` while the remaining N - 1 read identifiers would be shown in N - 1 rows in `L1R1_dup.txt`.

-## 2. Align HiFi-Slide R1 reads to deduplicated spatial barcodes

-Aligner BWA was used to map HiFi-Slide R1 reads (L2R1) to deduplicated spatial barcodes `L1R1_dedup.fasta`.
 <!-- `BWA_BLOCK_SIZE` is an integer which indicates how many bases to process in a batch, and it serves to speed up the indexing.
 This number in the script is automatically calculated based on the input variable `BWA_MEMORY`, which indicates the memory to be used in Megabytes. -->

-First, we create bwa index from `L1R1_dedup.fasta`:
+Then, we create bwa index from `L1R1_dedup.fasta`:
 ```
 bwa index \
 -p L1R1_dedup \
 L1R1_dedup.fasta
 ```

+## 2. Align HiFi-Slide R1 reads to deduplicated spatial barcodes

-Then, we align HiFi-Slide R1 reads `L2R1.fastq` to the deduplicated spatial barcodes:
+Aligner BWA is used to map HiFi-Slide R1 reads (L2R1) `L2R1.fastq` to deduplicated spatial barcodes `L1R1_dedup.fasta`.

 ```
 bwa mem -a -k 40 -t 32 L1R1_dedup L2R1.fastq > L2R1_L1R1_dedup.sam 2>L2R1_L1R1_dedup.log